api-search/search-api/README.md

 # APIs.io Search API
-This is the Search API for the APIs.io search Search.
+This is the APIs for searching APIs via the APIs.io API search engine.

 There are two things going on this repository.